acasamitjana/acasamitjana.github.io/_pages/about.md

 # Recent News
 ------
+* January 2026.
+New position.
+I'm glad to share that I'll be starting the 5-year Ramon y Cajal fellowhip in the VICOROB institute.
+I will keep on working on sutyding the healthy and disease brain.
+Great things to come!
+* November 2025.
+New paper alert!
+Our NextBrain atlas has been published in Nature!
+[A probabilistic histological atlas of the human brain for MRI segmentation](https://www.nature.com/articles/s41586-025-09708-2).
+Please, check it out!
+You can find related in the resources tab.
 * June 2025.
 New paper alert!
 [USLR: An open-source tool for unbiased and smooth longitudinal registration of brain MRI](https://www.sciencedirect.com/science/article/pii/S1361841525002099) is now available in Medical Image Analysis.
 If you are interested in longitudinal trajectories of brain biomarkers, check it out!
 * October 2024.
 Part of the organizing committe of the SASHIMI workshop in Marrakesh.
 It was great to see many great publications on brain image synthesis and simulation.
 * May 2024.
 Attended to ISBI congress in Athens, where I presented two works: (1) Multimodal brain registration, involving structural and functional MRI and PET; (2) MRI-DaTSCAN registration and its implications to Parkinson's disease.